Ledger-Donjon/scaffold/README.md

 # Board status

 Scaffold v1 board is currently a prototype and have a few issues we are currently fixing.
-The new v1.1 version has been released and will soon be tested.
+The new v1.1 version has been prototyped and is currently being tested!

 - Reworked the adjustable regulators to fix stability issues and bad potentiometer routing.